samedskulj/tic-tac-toe/README.md

 # Why it was made

 This game is made for several reasons:
-* To learn Vanilla JS
+* To learn Vanilla JS - how to work with DOM, arrays and many more stuff
 * To learn how basic JavaScript works in array field

 [PREVIEW](https://samedskulj.github.io/Tic-Tac-Toe/)